 It was not one of Meryl Streep’s better performances.
-She stood at the podium of the Golden Globe Awards, gasping for breath and denouncing that awful man who had abused his power by mocking a reporter with disabilities.
+She stood at the podium of the Golden Globe Awards, gasping for breath and denouncing the man who had abused his power by mocking a reporter with disabilities.

-Nevermind that the reporter, Serge Kovaleski, works for the New York Times and is quite capable of defending himself as he has done before with Donald Trump.
-Nevermind that Trump has used the same ridiculous gestures to make fun of other people over the years, including himself, thus proving that he needs impulse control more than a scolding on national television.
+Never mind that the reporter, Serge Kovaleski, works for the New York Times and is capable of defending himself as he has done before with Donald Trump.
+Never mind that Trump has used the same clownish gestures to make fun of other people over the years, including himself, proving that he needs impulse control more than a scolding on national television.
 His posts on Twitter are proof enough of that.

 The worst part of Streep’s performance, filled with sighs and breathlessness, is that it was based on a wrong assumption and then elevated that assumption to a moral principle.
 How could anyone condone abusive behavior toward the most vulnerable members of society?
-One would have to be a monster, which is precisely how Trump and his followers are portrayed.
-Nevermind, again, that the bulk of the deplorable behavior seems to move in the opposite direction: Left to Right.
+One would have to be a monster, which is precisely how Trump and his followers are portrayed, although not without reason.
+Never mind, again, that the bulk of the deplorable behavior seems to be coming from the political Left.

-I find it amazing that so many of the “Question Authority” generation have sided with the surveillance industry over Trump, who has vowed to accomplish what John F. Kennedy couldn’t: dismantle the “secret government.”
-This is the same generation that has stood by and watched the suspension of habeas corpus; the deterioration of Congressional authority; the establishment of an imperial presidency; an ongoing drone campaign that has killed thousands of innocent people, including children; and the invasion of countries under the Orwellian pretext of national security.
-But they are consumers above all else, and “Brand Obama” cuts a bella figura, so they have no problem voting for him and his surrogates.
+I find it amazing and deeply disappointing that so many in my generation have chosen the deep state over Trump, who has vowed to do what Kennedy could not: dismantle the “secret government.”
+Many have stood by and watched the suspension of habeas corpus; the deterioration of Congressional authority; the establishment of an imperial presidency; drone attacks that have killed thousands of innocent people, including children; and the invasion of countries under the pretext of national security.

-The reporting of Trump’s alleged sexual habits in a dossier was disgusting and unprofessional.
-But it was not a surprise.
-It capped off a misinformation, smear campaign against the President-elect that included post-election rioting, calls for recounts, Jill Stein’s court challenges, conspiracy to influence electors, charges of Russian hacking, and now a boycott of the inauguration by legislators who ought to know better.
+The reporting of Trump’s alleged sexual habits was disgusting and unprofessional, but it was not a surprise.
+It capped off a smear and misinformation campaign against the President-elect that included post-election rioting, calls for recounts, Jill Stein’s court challenges, conspiracy to influence electors, charges of Russian hacking, and now a boycott of the inauguration by legislators who ought to know better.
 Add to that a constant barrage of negative media coverage.